doctorfree/nvchad.lazyman.dev/_tabs/about.md

 [Lazyman](https://lazyman.dev) provides command line and menus to manage multiple Neovim configurations.
-Several of these use the [NvChad](https://nvchad.com/) configuration framework.
+Several of these use the [NvChad](https://nvchad.com/){:target="_blank"}{:rel="noopener noreferrer"}
+configuration framework.
 This website provides details on each of the NvChad based Lazyman supported Neovim configurations.

 <div align="center">
   <h2 id="connect">Connect</h2>